PixelsCamp/talks/utility-first-css-build-a-clean-component-based-system.md

 Extra Information
 -----------------

 The value prop of this talk is to help any Front-end developer that can relate to the same struggles.
-So, I will show some real-case example from my own experience, and some 🔥 tips that either help or give you a brand-new know how.
+And with my own experience, and some 🔥 tips, I will show some real-case examples that either give you the _"Aha! moment"_, or just learn something new.

-To wrap it up… the key point can be presented in under 30 minutes but I prefer to extend it up to 45 minutes so some example cases can be presented.
+To wrap it up… the key point can be presented in under 30 minutes.
+But I prefer to extend to 45 minutes, so I can show some examples.